sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 The HealthAttestation configuration service provider enables enterprise IT managers to assess the health of managed devices and take enterprise policy actions.

-The following is a list of functions performed by the HealthAttestation CSP:
+The following is a list of functions performed by the Device HealthAttestation CSP:

 -   Collects data that is used in verifying a devices health states
 -   Forwards the data to the Device HealthAttestation Service